National Colon Cancer

-In February 2000, President Clinton officially dedicated March as National Colorectal Cancer Awareness Month.
-Since then, it has grown to be a true rallying point for the colon cancer community.
-Every year, thousands of patients, survivors, caregivers and advocates throughout the country join together to spread colon cancer awareness by wearing blue, holding fundraising and education events, talking to friends and family about screening and so much more.
-See photos from years past and learn how you can get involved this March!
+In February 2000, President Clinton officially dedicated March as National Colon Cancer Awareness Month.
+Since then, it has grown to be a rallying point for the colon cancer community where thousands of patients, survivors, caregivers and advocates throughout the country join together to spread colon cancer awareness by wearing blue, holding fundraising and education events, talking to friends and family about screening and so much more.